Nationally Respected Legal Service

 Seeking SSDI Benefits in Arkansas?
 We’re There When You Need Us!

 If you or someone you love is seeking SSDI benefits or has already received a denial, we can help.
-With nine offices in Arkansas and Tennessee – Little Rock, Little Rock-Corporate Hill, Springdale, Conway, Hot Springs, Bryant, Jacksonville, Jonesboro, and Memphis—our SSDI lawyers are conveniently located when you need us most.
+With eight offices in Arkansas - Little Rock, Little Rock-Corporate Hill, Springdale, Conway, Hot Springs, Bryant, Jacksonville, and Jonesboro—our SSDI lawyers are conveniently located when you need us most.
 Fill out a free contact request form, or simply dial (800) 767-4815 and tell us your story.

 Tell us how we can help.